Jaroslaw-Baumgart/Jaroslaw-Baumgart/README.md

 <h1 align="center">Hi there 👋, I'm Jarosław Baumgart</h1>
+## About Me

+Hey!
+I’m Jarosław — a passionate Fullstack Developer with a background in Automation and Robotics Engineering from Poznań University of Technology and Electronics Technician certification from the Electronic Schools Complex in Bydgoszcz.

+I worked for a year as a programmer-automation engineer at IPS Control, where I gained valuable hands-on experience in industrial automation and software integration.

+Early on, I combined hardware and software interests, which led me to programming and building innovative projects.
+For example, my project for the 2017 Technical Innovation and Invention Olympiad was a mobile solar tracker that follows the sun's position to maximize energy efficiency — this won me 3rd place in the competition.

+Nowadays, I focus on building scalable web applications using React, TypeScript, Node.js, MongoDB, and MySQL.
+I believe in clean code, continuous learning, and sharing knowledge with the community.

+Outside of coding, I’m deeply interested in automotive technologies, cars, and mechanics.
+I enjoy designing and creating custom standalone car computers — merging my passion for software with hands-on mechanical projects.

+I always enjoy ambitious challenges that push my limits and help me grow both personally and professionally.

+My coding philosophy?
+Hard work beats talent when talent doesn’t work hard.
+I’m always pushing myself to learn new technologies and improve.

+I’m excited to collaborate on meaningful projects, grow as a developer, and contribute to impactful software.

+Feel free to reach out if you want to connect or discuss ideas!

+---

 <p align="center">
   🎓 Engineer in Automation and Robotics · 🔌 Electronics Technician · 🏆 3rd place in the Technical Innovation and Invention Olympiad (2017)